Dijajana/english-for-designers/07-clarity-first/index.md

 - Looking at current design of the books from classical writters (especially from the May-school writters group).
 - Visiting the Podještědské museum to look at KS inheritence.

-## How successful were you in solving the problem?